What Is a Fleet Card? Key Benefits & How They Work

 Fleet Card Basics

-When a company fleet begins to use a certain fleet fuel card program, the fleet manager will issue the program's cards to all of the fleet's drivers.
-Fleet cards, also known as fuel cards, are essentially credit cards that perform a variety of functions:
+When a company fleet opts for a specific fleet fuel card program, the fleet manager will issue the gas cards to all fleet drivers, enabling comprehensive vehicle management.
+Fleet cards, also referred to as fuel cards, act as specialized credit cards and provide a range of features and services:

 • They provide a credit line specifically for fuel and vehicle-related purchases.